 3. Touch a firearm when the range is cold

-When the range safety officer (or another shooter) calls cold range, that’s the signal for every one to drop their magazines, clear their chambers, lock their actions open and step away from the firing line.
-That’s the time all of the shooters can go down range to tape or change their paper targets, paint steel targets and maybe move them to another distance for the next shooting session.
+When the range safety officer (or another shooter) calls cold range, that’s the signal for everyone to drop their magazines, clear their chambers, lock their actions open and step away from the firing line.
+That’s when all shooters can go down range to tape or change their paper targets, paint steel targets, and maybe move them to another distance for the next shooting session.

 If your range has an RSO on duty, he or she will usually do a pass along the line, making sure any firearms that are visible are clear and safe before letting the shooters head down range.
-Some public ranges even have a line painted on the floor behind which shooters have to stand during a cold range to keep them away from the bench.
+Some public ranges even have a line painted on the floor (I’ve even seen ropes pulled to block off the stalls) behind which shooters have to stand during a cold range to keep them away from the bench.

 A sure way to get yourself a drill sergeant-style chewing out — and possibly tossed off the range entirely — is to touch a gun (or anything else on the bench) during a cold range.
 That’s especially true while shooters are still down range.